AmirAbaskohi/Beyond-Words-A-Multimodal-Exploration-of-Persuasion-in-Memes/README.md

 ### Meme Captioning Model

+\*\*<b>Important: When we talk about generating captions here, we're referring to the model creating a concise description of the meme, including its purpose and target audience, rather than generating the text that should appear within the meme itself. </b>\*\*

 Our meme captioner model, i.e., fine-tuned LLaVA-1.5-7B, is released [here on huggingface](https://huggingface.co/AmirHossein1378/LLaVA-1.5-7b-meme-captioner).
 To run it follow these steps:

 1. Clone this repository and navigate to LLaVA folder: